[…] which constantly generates a pulviscular cloud […] (2019)

 For Chamber Orchestra

-Dedicated to Stephen Davismoon and Lauryna Sableviciute
+Dedicated to my dear friends, Stephen Davismoon and Lauryna Sableviciute

 ‘8.
 A classic is a work which constantly generates a pulviscular cloud of critical discourse around it, but which always shakes the particles off.’*